Posts

 Two Swimmers

-Problem: Two swimmers leave point $A$ on one bank of the river to reach point $B$ lying right across on the other bank.
-One of them crosses the river along the straight line $AB$ while the other swims at right angles to the stream and then walks the distance that he has been carried away by the stream to get to point $B$.
-What was the velocity $u$ of his walking if both swimmers reached the destination simultaneously?
-The stream velocity $v_0 = 2.0 \text{ km/hour}$ and the velocity if of each swimmer with respect to water equals $2.5 \text{ km per hour}$.
+Problem: Two swimmers leave point A on one bank of the river to reach point B lying right across on the other bank.
+One of them crosses the river along the straight line AB while the other swims at right angles to the stream and then walks the distance that he has been carried away by the stream to get to point B. What was the velocity u of his walking if both swimmers reached the destination simultaneously?
+The stream velocity v0=2.0 km/hour and the velocity if of each swimmer with respect to water equals 2.5 km per hour.
 Solution: WLOG assume that the flow of the river (aka the stream) is towards the right.
-Let $v$ be the final vector from $A$ to $B$.
-First consider the first person.
-To swim directly from $A$ to $B$, the person must work diagonally for vector $v_p$.
-Simultaneously, the stream will drag the person along the vector $v_s$.
-These two result in the final vector $v_p+v_s=v$.
-So, he takes $$t_1=\frac{AB}{\sqrt{v_p^2-v_s^2}}$$ hours to get
+Let v be the final vector from A to B. First consider the first person.
+To swim directly from A to B, the person must work diagonally for vector vp.
+Simultaneously, the stream will drag the person along the vector vs. These two result in the final vector vp+vs=v.
+So, he takes t1=ABv2pv2s hour...

 Moving Ship

-Problem: A ship moves along the equator to the east with velocity $v_0 = 30 \text{km/hour}$.
-The southeastern wind blows at an angle $\psi= 60^\circ$ to the equator with velocity $v = 15 \text{km/hour}$.
-Find the wind velocity $v'$ relative to the ship and the angle $\psi$ between the equator and the wind direction in the reference frame fixed to the ship.
-Solution: We have to find $v-v_0$.
-In other words, we have to find $v+(-v_0)$.
-At this point, we can simply use vector addition, law of cosines, and law of sines to get that the velocity $$v'=39.7 \text{ at } 19^\circ \text{ from the east}.$$
+Problem: A ship moves along the equator to the east with velocity v0=30km/hour.
+The southeastern wind blows at an angle ψ=60 to the equator with velocity v=15km/hour.
+Find the wind velocity v relative to the ship and the angle ψ between the equator and the wind direction in the reference frame fixed to the ship.
+Solution: We have to find vv0.
+In other words, we have to find v+(v0).
+At this point, we can simply use vector addition, law of cosines, and law of sines to get that the velocity v=39.7 at 19 from the east.

 Colliding particles

-Problem: Two particles, $1$ and $2$, move with constant velocities $v_1$ and $v_2$.
-At the initial moment their radius vectors are equal to $r_1$ and $r_2$.
+Problem: Two particles, 1 and 2, move with constant velocities v1 and v2.
+At the initial moment their radius vectors are equal to r1 and r2.
 How must these four vectors be interrelated for the particles to collide?
-Solution: Let the particles collide at point $A$ with position vector $r_3$.
-Let $t$ is the time taken by the particles to reach $A$, and then we have $$r_3=r_1+v_1t=r_2+v_2t$$ $$\implies r_1-r_2=(v_1-v_2)t$$ $$\implies t=\frac{|r_1-r_2|}{|v_1-v_2|}.$$ From the last $2$ equations, we have $$r_1=r_2-(v_2-v_1)\frac{r_1-r_2}{|v_2-v_1|}$$, or $$\frac{r_1-r_2}{|r_1-r_2|}=\frac{v_2-v_1}{|v_2-v_1|},$$ which is the desired relationship.
+Solution: Let the particles collide at point A with position vector r3.
+Let t is the time taken by the particles to reach A, and then we have r3=r1+v1t=r2+v2t r1r2=(v1v2)t t=|r1r2||v1v2|.
+From the last 2 equations, we have r1=r2(v2v1)r1r2|v2v1|, or r1r2|r1r2|=v2v1|v2v1|, which is the desired relationship.

 Accelerating and decelerating car

-Problem: A car starts moving rectilinearly, first with acceleration $w = 5.0 \space \text{m}/\text{s}^2$ (the initial velocity is equal to zero), then uniformly, and finally, decelerating at the same rate $w$, comes to a stop.
-The total time of motion equals $\tau = 25 \text{s}$.
-The average velocity during that time is equal to $\bar{v} = 72 \text{ km per hour}$.
+Problem: A car starts moving rectilinearly, first with acceleration w=5.0 m/s2 (the initial velocity is equal to zero), then uniformly, and finally, decelerating at the same rate w, comes to a stop.
+The total time of motion equals τ=25s.
+The average velocity during that time is equal to ˉv=72 km per hour.
 How long does the car move uniformly?
-Solution: Convert $72 \text{ km per hour}$ into $20 \space \text{m}/\text{s}$.
+Solution: Convert 72 km per hour into 20 m/s.
 Now, everything is in seconds and meters.
 Since the rate of acceleration and deceleration are equal, the car must take the same amount of time and distance in this period.
-Denote $t$ as the time in which the car moves uniformly.
-Then, the acceleration and deceleration each took $\frac{\tau-t}{2}$ time.
-So, we have $$\bar{v}\tau=2\left(\frac{1}{2}w\frac{(\tau-t)^2}{4}\right)+w\frac{(\tau-t)}{2}t$$ $$\implies t^2=\tau^2-\frac{4\bar{v}\tau}{w}$$ $$\implies t=\tau\sqrt{1-\frac{4\bar{v}}{w\tau}}=25\sqrt{1-\frac{4
+Denote t as the time in which the car moves uniformly.
+Then, the acceleration and deceleration each took τt2 time.
+So, we have ˉvτ=2(12w(τt)24)+w(τt)2t t2=τ24ˉvτw $$\implies t=\tau\sqrt{1-\frac{4\bar{v}}{w\tau}}=25\...

 Point traveling at different speeds

-Problem: A point traversed half the distance with a velocity $v_0$.
-The remaining part of the distance was covered with velocity $v_l$ for half the time, and with velocity $v_2$ for the other half of the time.
+Problem: A point traversed half the distance with a velocity v0.
+The remaining part of the distance was covered with velocity vl for half the time, and with velocity v2 for the other half of the time.
 Find the mean velocity of the point averaged over the whole time of motion.
-Solution: Let $d$ be the total distance traveled by the point and let $t_1$ be the time taken to cover half of the distance.
-Then, let $2t$ be the time taken to cover the rest half of the distance.
-Then, we have $$\frac{d}{2}=v_0t_1 \implies t_1=\frac{d}{2v_0}$$ and $$\frac{d}{2}=(v_1+v_2)t \implies 2t=\frac{d}{v_1+v_2}.$$ So, the mean velocity of the point is $$\frac{d}{t_1+2t}=\frac{d}{\frac{d}{2v_0}+\frac{d}{v_1+v_2}}=\boxed{\frac{2v_0(v_1+v_2)}{v_1+v_2+2v_0}}.$$
+Solution: Let d be the total distance traveled by the point and let t1 be the time taken to cover half of the distance.
+Then, let 2t be the time taken to cover the rest half of the distance.
+Then, we have d2=v0t1t1=d2v0 and d2=(v1+v2)t2t=dv1+v2.
+So, the mean velocity of the point is dt1+2t=dd2v0+dv1+v2=2v0(v1+v2)v1+v2+2v0.

 Motorboat and Raft

-Problem: A motorboat going downstream overcame a raft at a point $A$; $T = 60$ minutes later it turned back and after some time passed the raft at a distance $\tau = 6.0 \text{km}$ from the point A. Find the flow velocity assuming the duty of the engine to be constant.
-Solution: Think of the situation only after point $A$, as it doesn't matter what happened before it.
-Note that the motorboat moves away from $A$ for $1$ hour before it turns back, so it will take exactly the same time to get back to it.
-Thus it will take a total of $2$ hours for this entire process.
-In the meantime of this, $A$ has moved downstream $6 \text{km}$ with respect to the shore, and hence the flow velocity is $\frac{6}{2}=3$.
+Problem: A motorboat going downstream overcame a raft at a point A; T=60 minutes later it turned back and after some time passed the raft at a distance τ=6.0km from the point A. Find the flow velocity assuming the duty of the engine to be constant.
+Solution: Think of the situation only after point A, as it doesn't matter what happened before it.
+Note that the motorboat moves away from A for 1 hour before it turns back, so it will take exactly the same time to get back to it.
+Thus it will take a total of 2 hours for this entire process.
+In the meantime of this, A has moved downstream 6km with respect to the shore, and hence the flow velocity is 62=3